Thanks for visiting!

 WMJOA three generation of members came together to enjoy performing and teaching the authentic West African culture through motion, song, dance and spirit in 2002.
 The Founding members of WMJOA resided and studied this art in Atlanta, Ga with the Uhuru Dancers.

-When visiting in Michigan the troop would teach at Seidman Center energy participatory performances, classes and workshops are presented with traditional African wear.
+When visiting in Michigan the troop would teach the local youth at Seidman Center energy participatory performances, classes and workshops are presented with traditional African wear.
 This is a family activity for all ages 0-99 and up.
 The songs are performed and taught in